mariadb-corporation/MaxScale/Documentation/Tutorials/Replication-Proxy-Binlog-Router-Tutorial.md

     version_string=5.6.17-log
     user=maxscale
     passwd=Mhu87p2D
-    router_options=uuid=f12fcb7f-b97b-11e3-bc5e-0401152c4c22,server-id=3,user=repl,password=slavepass,master-id=1,filestem=mybin,heartbeat=30,binlogdir=/var/binlogs,transaction_safety=1,master_version=5.6.19-common,master_hostname=common_server,master_uuid=xxx-fff-cccc-common,master-id=999,mariadb10-compatibility=1
+    router_options=uuid=f12fcb7f-b97b-11e3-bc5e-0401152c4c22,server-id=3,user=repl,password=slavepass,master-id=1,heartbeat=30,binlogdir=/var/binlogs,transaction_safety=1,master_version=5.6.19-common,master_hostname=common_server,master_uuid=xxx-fff-cccc-common,master-id=999,mariadb10-compatibility=1
 ```

 The minimum set of router options that must be given in the configuration are are *server-id* and *master-id*, default values may be used for all other options.

 ## Listener Section

-As per any service in MaxScale a listener section is required to define the address, port and protocol that is used to listen for incoming connections.
+As per any service in MariaDB MaxScale a listener section is required to define the address, port and protocol that is used to listen for incoming connections.
 Those incoming connections will originate from the slave servers or from a MySQL client in order to administer/configure the master server configuration via SQL commands such as *STOP/START SLAVE* and *CHANGE MASTER TO* ...

     [Replication Listener]
     type=listener